bott0n/ctf-writeups/content/posts/BauhiniaCTF2023-Author-Writeups.md

 The idea of this challenge is very simple, just banned `socket` syscall.
 Players are required to get the flag without using `socket` syscall.

-I want to keep the challenge simple and lightweight, I didn't spend many effort on the hardening.
-And of course, it also comes up several unintended solutions.
+I want to keep the challenge as lightweight as possible, I didn't implement so much on the hardening and it surely possible to come up with several unintended solutions.

-Actually my team thought this would be easy for many kernel pwner as `io_uring` is a hot topic in KCTF in recent years, so I rated it 3/5 difficulty in internal rating.
-To be honest, I am very shocked that only a solve on the challenge (the unintended solution from team shellphish with no mercy).
+In my team internal difficulty rating, we expected this would be a easy challenge for many expereinced pwners (especially kernel pwner) because of the hot topic of `io_uring` in KCTF in recent years.

+We are surprised that only one team solved it (an unintended solution from Shellphish's fork bomb with no mercy).

 ## Intended Solution
 https://manpages.debian.org/unstable/liburing-dev/io_uring_enter.2.en.html